groq/groqflow/docs/install.md

 where `groqflow` is the directory where you cloned the GroqFlow repo in the [prerequisites](#prerequisites).

-**Note:** On GroqNode™ systems you will may run into an installation error that suggests that you install with the `--user` flag.
-If you encounter this error, please try `pip install . --user`.

 _Optional_: if you want to use GroqFlow with TensorFlow, use this install command instead of `pip install .`:

 ```